Application Of Resistivity Method To Delineate Ground Water And Aquifer Characterization

 Delta recent sediments constitute different aquifers.
 The aquifer can be classified into confined, semi-confined, and unconfined depending on the nature of the aquifer units and the adjoining rock layers (Longe et al. 1987).
 The coastal plain sands and recent sediment aquifers are unconfined aquifer found at shallow depth.
 They are prone to pollution from ground sources and run-off water, and their depths vary with topography and seasons.
 The aquifers are confined where the sand unit is bounded at the top and bottom by the low- permeable clay layers.
 This aquifer is part of the aquifer system in Delta.
 At shallow depth, the marine sand aquifers are not confined but contain brackish water.

-Application Of Resistivity Method To Delineate Ground Water And Aquifer Characterization:
+This study on the Application Of Resistivity Method To Delineate Ground Water And Aquifer Characterization is relevant to students and researchers in the following fields: